 Influenza virus infection causes global inhibition of host protein synthesis in infected cells.
 This host shutoff is thought to allow viruses to escape from the host antiviral response, which restricts virus replication and spread.
-Although the mechanism of host shutoff is unclear, a novel viral protein expressed by ribosomal frameshifting, PA-X, was found to play a major role in influenza virus-induced host shutoff.
+The virus expresses two accessory proteins NS1 and PA-X to induce general shutoff.
+We analyze the molecular mechanism of PA-X-induced host shutoff, functional interplay between PA-X and NS1, and their role in regulation of host innate and acquired immune responses.

-Learn more about Functional analysis of influenza virus PA-X in host shutoff
+Learn more about Functional Analysis of Influenza Virus PA-X and NS1 in Host Shutoff

 Learn more about Molecular Mechanism of Paramyxovirus Assembly